grafana/grafana/docs/sources/datasources/tempo/configure-tempo-data-source.md

 ## Additional settings

-Use the down-arrow to expand the **Additional settings** section to view these options.
+Use the down arrow to expand the **Additional settings** section to view these options.

 ### Advanced HTTP settings